BunnyBlueprints/BetCard/README.md

 - `status`
 - `note`

-## Frontend Flow
+## Frontend App Flow

-The React app uses a small app-shell pattern instead of URL-based page routing.
+The frontend uses a small app-shell flow instead of a full URL-driven page system.

-- `AuthContext` loads the current user from `/auth/me`
 - unauthenticated users see the auth page
-- normal users can switch between `Game` and `Wallet`
+- regular users can switch between `Game`, `Wallet`, and `Profile`
-- admin users are taken directly to the admin page
+- admin users are taken to the admin page

-## Notes

-- The backend enables CORS for the configured frontend URL and allows credentials
-- Authentication depends on cookies, so frontend requests use `withCredentials: true`
-- The UI is styled with a custom casino-like dark theme in `frontend/src/styles/global.css`
+- `AuthContext` restores the session from `/auth/me`

 ## Scripts